Kirk-Wang/Cloud-Native/README.md

 * Our ultimate goal is to get more DockerCoins
   * (i.e. increase the number of loops per second shown on the web UI)
 * Let's look at the `architecture` again:
+* We're at 4 hashes a second.Let's ramp this up!
+* The loop is done in the worker; perhaps we could try adding more workers?

 ------------------------------------------------------------
 ------------------------------------------------------------